Okhtyrka: Cathedral and its relics

-Okhtyrka was the first city in Ukraine with a tobacco factory.
-The city has a beautiful Cathedral of the Holy Virgin (1753–62), formerly attributed to Bartolomeo Rastrelli and currently to Dmitry Ukhtomsky with managing architect S. Dudinsky.
-Its singular architecture is a complex medley of traditional Sloboda Ukrainian Baroque with fashionable elements derived from the imperial capital.
-The interior is decorated with pilasters with Ionic capitals, and paintings on sails.
+The Cathedral of the Holy Virgin (1753–1762) was formerly attributed to Bartolomeo Rastrelli and now to Dmitry Ukhtomsky with managing architect S. Dudinsky.
+Its architecture is the traditional Sloboda Ukrainian Baroque with elements derived from the imperial capital.
+The interior is decorated with Ionic pilasters and paintings on sails.
 It suffered during the Great Patriotic War.
-The restorations began in 1970-1972 but were completed only after collapse of USSR.
-The construction is unique in its three-dimensional solution and has no analogy in the Ukrainian Baroque architecture.
-Nearbt stands the Nativity Church (1825), which resembles a palace rather than a church.
-The cathedral belltower was built in three tiers and adorned with statuary in 1783.
+Restorations began in 1970–1972 but were completed only after the collapse of the USSR.
+The construction is unique in its three-dimensional solution and has no analogy in Ukrainian Baroque architecture.

+Nearby stands the Nativity Church (1825), which resembles a palace rather than a church.
+The cathedral belltower was built in three tiers and adorned with a statuary in 1783.